-We kind of had the idea about the old kind of action movies where they used to put all the main scenes from the movie on the cover.
-So we wanted to put the songs on the cover and it was also very important to have it drawn so it looks like a photo, but also looks drawn which is the old school way Drew Cousin did INDIANA JONES, STAR WARS, BACK TO THE FUTURE… all those old movies.
+We kind of had the idea about the old type of action movies where they used to put all the main scenes from the movie on the cover.
+So we wanted to put the songs on the cover and it was also very important to have it drawn so it looks like a photo, but also seems drawn which is the old school way Drew Cousin did INDIANA JONES, STAR WARS, BACK TO THE FUTURE… all those old movies.
 We asked Drew if he could do it, and he said “thank you for your offer, but I’m retired.”
 So we found these two other guys, the Sharp brothers in Australia.
 We sourced those two guys from Ben Cousins who did our first cover.
 So pretty much those two brothers just drew it all up and it was great.

 There are lot’s funny little details included on this new album cover but one slight thing is over the top: there’s a small picture of Lemmy driving a truck on there.
 How you managed get permission for that?

-Well… I think we did? “laughs”
+Well, I think we did? “laughs”

 THE EARLY YEARS

-W a r n a m b o o l “laughs”
+W a r n a m b o o l “laughs.”

 You guys were really young when you started this band.
 Tell us briefly, how Airbourne was born?